Relintai/pandemonium_engine_docs/03_usage/01_math/03_random_number_generation.md

 Global scope methods are easier to set up, but they don't offer as much control.

-RandomNumberGenerator requires more code to use, but exposes many methods not found in global scope such as `randi_range()
+`RandomNumberGenerator` requires more code to use, but exposes many methods not found in global scope such as `randi_range()` and `randfn()`.
-( RandomNumberGenerator_method_randi_range )` and `randfn()
-( RandomNumberGenerator_method_randfn )`.
 On top of that, it allows creating multiple instances each with their own seed.

-This tutorial uses global scope methods, except when the method only exists in the RandomNumberGenerator class.
+This tutorial uses global scope methods, except when the method only exists in the `RandomNumberGenerator` class.

 ## The randomize() method

-In global scope, you can find a `randomize()
+In global scope, you can find a `randomize()` method.
-( @GDScript_method_randomize )` method. **This method should be called only once when your project starts to initialize the random seed.** Calling it multiple times is unnecessary and may impact performance negatively.
+**This method should be called only once when your project starts to initialize the random seed.**
+Calling it multiple times is unnecessary and may impact performance negatively.

 Putting it in your main scene script's `ready()` method is a good choice:

-gdscript GDScript

 ```
 func _ready():
     randomize()
 ```

-You can also set a fixed random seed instead using `seed() ( @GDScript_method_seed )`.
+You can also set a fixed random seed instead using `seed()`.
 Doing so will give you *deterministic* results across runs:

-gdscript GDScript

 ```
 func _ready():